D0T-B0X/Sphere/README.md

 - Implement **collision detection** between spheres and other objects
 - Add **particle systems** and simulate interactions
-- Experiment with **physics engines**
+- Experiment with **physics engines** or custom mechanics
-- Enhance rendering with **lighting**.
+- Enhance rendering with **lighting**
+- Add more geometric primitives or simulation features

+## Known Issues & TODO

+- Only basic ambient lighting is implemented
+- No collision or physics yet (planned)
+- Camera controls may be improved for smoother experience
+- More shader effects and mesh types to come

 ## License

 This project is released under the MIT License.
-See LICENSE for details.
+See [LICENSE](LICENSE) for details.

 ---